Join the interest list for next time!

 The fundraising proceeds from Bike Camp: Catalina Island will power Climate Ride’s new Bikepacking Education Program, designed to educate and inspire our growing network of adventure-seekers who are passionate about exploring remote landscapes by bicycle while treading lightly on the planet.
 Through this program, we equip participants with the skills and knowledge needed to embark on self-supported adventures and foster a deeper connection to the natural world.

-In addition, a portion of the proceeds from this event will be granted to local conservation groups that build, maintain, and protect the very trails and roads that make journeys like this possible.
+In addition, a portion of the proceeds from this event will be granted to local trails coalitions that build, maintain, and protect the very trails that make journeys like this possible.
 These organizations play a vital role in ensuring that public lands remain accessible, safe, and sustainable for future generations of cyclists and outdoor enthusiasts.

 Note: This event does not feature beneficiary selection, allowing us to focus proceeds on supporting the Climate Ride Bikepacking Education Program and the dedicated organizations that safeguard the trails we cherish.